spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 ### Bucket Stats Provider

-By default, the S3 API doesn't provide a straight forward way to fetch information for the buckets, specially the number of objects inside or the size in MB of it.
+By default, the S3 API doesn't provide a straightforward way to fetch information for the buckets, especially the number of objects inside or the size in MB of it.
 Due to this, this plugin will always return `zero` for those 2 values unless this provider is defined by the user.
 An example to fetch this data is by using the `radosgw-admin` API, so if you're using the `radosgw-admin` method to locate buckets, it might be useful to implement this as well.
 As a hint, the endpoint to fetch the bucket information is `<ENDPOINT>/admin/bucket?bucket=<BUCKET_NAME>&format=json`, and the returned object will contain that information under `usage.rgw.main`.
-The defined providr has to implement the interface `BucketStatsProvider`, and as for the other customizations, it will only be used if it's properly attached to the builder:
+The defined provider has to implement the interface `BucketStatsProvider`, and as for the other customizations, they will only be used if it's properly attached to the builder:

 ```typescript
   const builder = S3Builder.createBuilder({